roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/web-management-platform/services.md

 <rk-img
   src="/assets/images/quick-start-guide/rak7258/3.web management platform/dynamic-dns.png"
   width="100%"
-  figure-number="36"
+  figure-number="1"
   caption="Dynamic DNS Tab"
 />

 :::tip Note
 :pencil: Make sure to go through the **Hints** in order to get some understanding of how Dynamic DNS functions as a whole.
-You can do this by clicking on the \u201c**Show more**\u201d text in the Hints field
+You can do this by clicking on the **Show more** text in the Hints field
 :::

 ### Overview